Understanding What Investor Standard Your Fund Will Require

 Depending on the nature of the fund’s portfolio assets, the size of the assets under management (AUM), the fund managers’ home state, and other factors, the accreditation standard could be one of the following:

 (ii) $5 million net investments (“qualified purchasers”); or

-Investors that do not need to meet the portfolio requirement include, but are not limited to, those investors that would be deemed knowledgeable employees, qualified clients, qualified purchasers, and Non-United States persons.
+Investors that do not need to meet the QEP portfolio requirement include, but are not limited to, those who would be deemed knowledgeable employees, qualified clients, qualified purchasers, and Non-United States persons.

-Investors required to meet the portfolio requirement must own at least $2 million in securities and other investments.
-Additionally, they must have at least $200,000 in initial margin and option premiums for commodity interest transactions on deposit with a futures commission merchant (“FCM”) in an account under the investor’s name at any time during the preceding six months, or some combination of both.
+Investors required to meet the portfolio requirement must own at least $2 million in securities and other investments with an aggregate market value of at least $2 million.
+Additionally, they must have at least $200,000 in initial margin and option premiums for commodity interest transactions on deposit with a futures commission merchant (“FCM”) in an account under the investor’s name at any time during the preceding six months or some combination of both.

 Determining Your Fund's Investor Standard

 To determine which minimum investor wealth standard applies to your fund, we would ask you the following five questions: